On the balanced truncation error bound and sign parameters from arrowhead realizations: Systems with arrowhead realizations

-\begin{theorem} Let $\Sys$ be an order-$n$ asymptotically stable and minimal SISO system as in~\eqref{eq:system} with an arrowhead realization~\eqref{eq:arrowheadrep} such that $d_i<0$ for all $i=1,\dots,n$, and such that every subsystem $\Sys_k$, for $k<n$, of $\Sys$ is asymptotically stable.
-Then there exists a permutation $\pi=\{\pi_1,\pi_2,\ldots,\pi_n\}$ of $\{1,2,\ldots,n\}$ such that the sign parameters of $\Sys$ are given by
+\begin{corollary} Let $\Sys$ be an order-$n$ asymptotically stable and minimal SISO system as in~\eqref{eq:system} with an arrowhead realization~\eqref{eq:arrowheadrep}.
+Then there exists a permutation $\pi=(\pi_1,\pi_2,\ldots,\pi_n)$ of $(1,2,\ldots,n)$ such that the sign parameters of $\Sys$ are given by